-The 41st Annual Virginia EMS Symposium, scheduled for November 11 – 15, 2020, is one of the nation’s premier educational opportunities for EMS providers and Registered Nurses to obtain continuing education and network.
+The annual Virginia EMS Symposium is one of the nation’s premier educational opportunities for EMS providers and Registered Nurses to obtain continuing education and network.
 Each year, more than 1500 registrants choose from 360 different programs over the 5-day event.
 National and local educators participate to make this event one of the top pre-hospital educational opportunities in the country.
 The Symposium has 11 tracks covering Administrative, Airway, Respiration, and Ventilation, BLS Academy, Cardiology, Educator, Health and Safety, Leadership & Management, Medical, Operations, Pediatrics and Trauma.
 Sessions generally run 1 hour.

 - If you are not a Virginia EMS Provider or you do not have an account on the Virginia EMS Portal, please click the “New User?
 Sign up” button to create your account.
 Once you have created an account, you will be able use the Virginia EMS Portal to submit and keep track of the status of your proposals as well as review, update and submit previous submissions.
 You can even start a proposal and save it to finish later if necessary.

 Note: You must enter all required information and click the “Submit To Committee” button in order for your proposal to be considered by OEMS.

 Virginia EMS Symposium categories allow for didactic as well as psychomotor activities and encourage faculty to include appropriate innovative information as part of the continuing education program.
 Hands-on classes are always popular!
 Educational categories include: